pachecoio/todo-list-ethereum/README.md

 npm run migrate
 ```

-Reseting the dev environment requires reseting the migrations:
+Restarting the local blockchain might wipe the data and it would be necessary to `run` and `reset` the migrations:
 ```sh
 npm run migrate --reset
 ```